ryanframinan/credible/README.md

 Credible sorts through the LinkedIn and MyFitnessPal data breaches (or any you like) and returns any matches in username:password format.
 This program will spit out all matches it finds within the database. *The dumps will not be included in this repository*.

-In some cases, the password will be returned as plaintext, null, or xxx.
+In some cases, the password will be returned as plaintext, null, xxx, or a hash value.
 If the password returns as hashed, it is SHA1.

 When searching for emails, you can use key words.
 If you're looking for somebody with a unique last name, for example, you can simply replace an email address with the last name and credible will spit out all users with the same last name.